 Think of informal ways to practice your speaking abilities with the goal of scoring a “real” gig.

-You can produce videos on your book’s subject, join podcasts, and seek out online interviews to share your voice with the world, gain exposure, and get comfortable with your talking points.
+You can produce videos on your book’s subject, join podcasts (like our Authority Figures podcast), and seek out online interviews to share your voice with the world, gain exposure, and get comfortable with your talking points.

 By showcasing your speaking talents, you open the door to an invitation to speak in a more structured setting—that even pays more.